eakova/zigbeam/README.md

 }
 ```

-Notes
+## Notes
-- The `zig_beam_utils` wrapper re-exports all public modules so a single import covers tagged pointer, thread-local cache, ARC, pool, and cycle detector.
+- The `zig_beam_utils` wrapper re-exports all public modules so a single import covers Tagged Pointer, Thread-Local Cache, Arc,Arc Pool, and Cycle Detector.
 - If you prefer, you can depend on sub-libraries when they become separate packages; the wrapper is a convenient default today.

 ## Library: utils